BattleBots: Matches

-If both robots survive the three minutes, three judges distribute a total of 45 points (15 points a judge, 5 points per judge per category) over three categories.
+If both robots survive the three minutes, or if the match is prematurely halted, a panel of judges distribute a total of 33 points (11 points a judge) over three categories: Damage, Aggression, and Control.
+Damage is weighted more heavily with five possible points, while Aggression and Control account for three each.
+Judges are provided with detailed guidelines for scoring, but in general terms, Damage points are awarded for how much non-cosmetic damage is inflicted to both robots either directly by their opponent and/or by arena hazards, Aggression refers to how much each robot engaged or avoided the other, and Control points are awarded based on how skillfully the drivers either evaded their opponents' attacks or positioned their own for maximum effectiveness.
 The robot with the higher score wins.
-The judging categories are Aggression, Strategy, and Damage.
-In Season 6 (June/July 2015), the judging categories were Aggression, Damage, Strategy, and Control.
-A robot who hangs back safely from its opponent will not get many Aggression points; one in there fighting the whole time, however, will.
-The Strategy category is about how well a robot exploits its opponent's weaknesses, protects its own, and handles the hazards.
-A robot driving over the kill saws will lose points here unless it had good reason to do so, while a robot that is able to attack its opponent's weak areas will gain points.
-The Damage category is for how much damage the bot can deal to its opponent while remaining intact itself.
+Starting in Season 7, competitors who disagreed with the judges' decision may file an appeal, prompting a closer look at the fight and potentially overturning the decision.
+If this appeal fails, that team loses the ability to challenge further rulings that season.

 At the end of the tournament, a series of 'rumbles' or 'melee rounds' is typically held in each weight class, allowing robots that survived the main tournament to fight in a 'free for all' in a 5-minute match.
-Occasionally there are too many robots for one rumble, and multiple rumbles are held with the top surviving bots competing in a final event.
+Occasionally, there are too many robots for one rumble, and multiple rumbles are held with the top surviving bots competing in a final event.
 During the Season 5 Heavyweight rumble (the first rumble of that competition), a sheared-off robot part went through the Lexan arena roof and fell (harmlessly) into the audience.
 Because of this, the rest of the rumbles were canceled due to safety concerns.